apache/airflow/contributing-docs/13_metadata_database_updates.rst

 Subclass the BaseDBManager
 ==========================
-To hook your application into Airflow's migration process, you need to subclass the BaseDBManager class from the airflow.utils.db_manager.py module.
+To hook your application into Airflow's migration process, you need to subclass the ``BaseDBManager`` class from the ``airflow.utils.db_manager`` module.
 This class provides methods for running Alembic migrations.

 Create Alembic migration scripts
 ================================
 At the root of your application, run "alembic init migrations" to create a new migrations directory.
-Set ``version_table`` variable in the ``env.py`` file to the name of the table that stores the migration history.
+Set the ``version_table`` variable in the ``env.py`` file to the name of the table that stores the migration history.
 Specify this version_table in the ``version_table`` argument of the alembic's ``context.configure`` method of the ``run_migration_online`` and ``run_migration_offline`` functions.
 This will ensure that your application's migrations are stored in a separate